Sparkz102/PatchLib/README.md

-#Patchlib
+# Patchlib
+## About
 A new way to deploy live updates and patches anytime in 2 lines
+## Installation